Medjugorje: The Medjugorje pilgrimage site

-On 24 June 1981, reports began of Marian apparitions on Crnica hill in the Bijakovići hamlet, and shortly thereafter confrontations with Yugoslav state authorities began.
-Pilgrims were forbidden from coming.
-Pilgrims' donations were seized by the police and access to what was called the Apparition Hill was largely blocked.
+In 1981 as soon as reports began of the Marian apparitions on Crnica hill in the Bijakovići hamlet, confrontations with Yugoslav state authorities began.
+Pilgrims were forbidden from coming, the pilgrim's donations were seized by the police and access to what was called the Apparition Hill was largely blocked.
+The parish priest of Medjugorje at that time, Father Jozo Zovko, was arrested and convicted of sedition.
+He refused to follow the orders from the Communist Party headquarters in Mostar: to stop the people from meeting on Podrodo and to stop the evening Mass.